nwhistler/brewfile-analyzer/README.md

 - DuckDB is the source of truth (no CSV/JSON snapshots required)
 - The generator parses Brewfiles and upserts into DuckDB, preserving user edits
 - The server reads/writes to DuckDB; the web UI fetches via API
+- Newly added tools set `last_edited` on insert so they appear in Recent immediately
+- On successful self updates, the UI shows a brief banner (fades automatically)

 Project Structure
 ```